GovTechSG/Tshirts/README.md

 # Tshirts
-A collection of covid related tees from Singapore GDS
+A collection of T-shirt designs from Singapore GDS

+**Empowering Businesses and Communities ** by ACE team, Enrico, Kerin, Xin min, Alvin